 The Company qualifies as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012 and elected not to "opt out" of the extended transition related to complying with new or revised accounting standards, which means that when a standard is issued or revised and it has different application dates for public and nonpublic companies, the Company will adopt the new or revised standard at the time nonpublic companies adopt the new or revised standard and will do so until such time that the Company either (i) irrevocably elects to "opt out" of such extended transition period or (ii) no longer qualifies as an emerging growth company.
-Since the Company's common stock held by non-affiliates exceeded \$700.0 million as of June 30, 2021, the Company will cease to qualify as an emerging growth company as of December 31, 2021 and will instead be a "large accelerated filer".
+Since the Company's common stock held by non-affiliates exceeded \$700.0 million as of June 30, 2021, the Company will become a "large accelerated filer" and as such cease to qualify as an emerging growth company from January 1, 2022.
 As a result, the Company will be subject to certain requirements that apply to other public companies but did not previously apply to the Company due to its status as an emerging growth company, including the provisions of Section 404 of the Sarbanes-Oxley Act, which requires that the Company's independent registered public accounting firm provide an attestation report on the effectiveness of the Company's internal control over financial reporting in the Company's Annual Report on Form 10-K for the year ending December 31, 2021.